cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 To create an image type, click on 'Create an image type' on the top left of the home screen to go to the Image types creation page.

 The providers section can be used to define how the image type of the cluster provision template pertains to those used on each of the cloud infrastructure providers.
 Image settings are specified by a unique ID code on different providers.
-A list of IDs for images can be queried from the user
+A list of IDs for images will need to be queried directly from the provider, as the list may change over time.

 To add the new setting to the list of image types, click 'Save'.